-The Inyo County Water Department (ICWD) continued a Type D, riparian vegetation, monitoring program during summer 2021.
-The goal of this work is to fill-in important data gaps regarding the riparian vegetation community type within the Owens Valley along the Middle (MOR) and Lower Owens River (LOR).
-As described in the 2020 Annual Report, the technical appendix to the Long Term Water Agreement (LTWA), the Greenbook, does not specify an official monitoring plan for the Type D, riparian vegetation community type.
-A complete description of rationale and methods are described in detail in the draft monitoring plan (Type D Monitoring Program and studies for the Long Term Water Agreement, 2020) provided as Appendix 1 to this report.
+The Inyo County Water Department (ICWD) continued a Type D, riparian vegetation, monitoring program during summer 2022.
+As described in previous reports, the goal of this work is both to design a long term riparian or Type D monitoring program, and to fill in relevant data gaps regarding mechanisms for recruitment and stand maintenance within the riparian vegetation community type along the Middle & Lower Owens River (MOR and LOR respectively).
+As described in the 2020 & 2021 Annual Reports, the technical appendix to the Long Term Water Agreement (LTWA), the Green Book, does not specify an official monitoring plan for the Type D, riparian vegetation community type.
+A complete description of rationale and field methods are described in the draft monitoring plan (Type D Monitoring Program and studies for the Long Term Water Agreement, 2020) provided as Appendix 1 to this report.

-According to the LTWA, studies and subsequent monitoring to understand conditions that both recruit and sustain riparian vegetation are required.
-The ICWD riparian monitoring plan catalogs conditions in the riparian corridor generally but primarily focuses on the riparian forest vegetation community type.
-Riparian forest is targeted for several reasons: i) it is one of the most vulnerable community types in the Owens Valley (OV), ii) the land area of this community type has declined on the Lower Owens River and iii) riparian forest establishment, through tree recruitment, is a goal of the Lower Owens River Project (LORP), a large scale mitigation project identified in the LTWA.
-Because it focuses on riparian forest, the plan seeks to describe riparian tree stand age and size structure and historic and current tree recruitment patterns along the Owens River.
+Studies and monitoring designed to understand conditions that recruit and sustain riparian (Type D) vegetation are required by several governing documents including the LTWA and associated Environmental Impact Report, the Greenbook, and the MOU for the Lower Owens River Project (see Appendix 1).
+The ICWD draft riparian monitoring plan catalogs conditions in the riparian corridor generally but primarily focuses on the riparian forest vegetation community type because i) it is one of the most vulnerable community types in the Owens Valley, ii) the land area of this community type has declined on the Lower Owens River between 2000-2017 (LADWP and County of Inyo, 2018) and iii) riparian forest establishment, through tree recruitment, is a goal of the Lower Owens River Project (LORP), a large scale mitigation project identified in the LTWA.
+The Type D program seeks to describe riparian tree stand age and size structure and understand historic and current tree recruitment patterns along the Owens River.

-ICWD seeks to understand local conditions which have historically permitted tree recruitment on the Middle and Lower Owens River, some low elevation tributaries, and former channel meanders.
-Riparian tree recruitment processes are theoretically understood and are characteristically described as requiring flooding, mechanical disturbance and seed exposure to bare, wetted soils just above the frequent flood stage, but it has also been demonstrated that surface water management can alter riparian tree recruitment and survival.
+Riparian tree recruitment processes are theoretically understood and are described as requiring flooding, mechanical disturbance, and seed exposure to bare, wetted soils just above the frequent flood stage.
+It has also been demonstrated that surface water management can alter riparian tree recruitment and survival.
 It appears within the Owens Valley that trees may have established under a variety of circumstances, some outside of this classic model.

 By aging extant individuals in the river corridor and relating current local flows and tree elevation relative to river stage (or water surface elevations) to historic flows (using extensive flow records) during the establishment year, we will identify the range of hydrologic conditions that have permitted riparian tree germination and survival.
-Riparian transects were established (Figure 1) along the OR to understand local tree demographics by sampling stem and canopy density, size (dbh) and height, and have collected tree cores for age estimates.
-For each tree the study will characterize the topographic surface elevation relative to river stage, and at each transect collect soils for salinity and texture analyses.
-The project includes the Middle and Lower Owens River stretching approximately 100 river miles, will include representative samples from each reach, and is ongoing (will continue into summer 2022).
-The study will combine information from hydrologic records and age estimates from annual rings to achieve a more precise approximation of tree establishment year.
-Reconstructed tree ages will contribute to an understanding of stand demographic structure and the ecological stable state of the riparian forest system.
-All of this information will then inform a long term riparian monitoring program and adaptive management on the Lower Owens River which could identify appropriate flows if feasible, sufficient local topography, or appropriate locations for tree plantings as necessary.
+Riparian transects were established in 2020, 2021, and 2022 (Figure 1) to sample understory vegetation, tree stem and canopy density, size (dbh) and height, and to collect tree cores for age estimates.
+The study characterizes the topographic surface elevation of each cored tree relative to river stage, and soils are collected for salinity and texture analyses.

+By coring trees, it is possible to reconstruct tree ages to understand stand demographic structure and the ecological stable state of the riparian forest system.
+This combined information will inform a long-term riparian monitoring program and adaptive management on the Lower Owens River which could identify appropriate flows, sufficient local topography, or appropriate locations for tree plantings.

 Figure 1.
-A close-up view of riparian transects along the Owens River in the Owens Valley, with start-points in yellow and end-points in red, spanning the width of the riparian corridor.
+A close-up view of riparian transects along the Owens River in the Owens Valley, with start points in yellow and endpoints in red, spanning the width of the riparian corridor.